We’re very excited to reveal the latest addition to our range of Dynamic Speaker Responses – the Celestion V-Type speaker DSRs.

 As well as combining vintage with modern, the Celestion G12 V-Type also combines elements of our most classic speakers, particularly the G12H Creamback and the G12M Greenback – although some reviewers felt they could also hear elements of Vintage 30 tone (see Pete Thorn’s video in Listening Resources below).

 The result is a speaker which delivers well balanced tone and vintage musicality right across the frequency range, from open and airy highs with a touch of chime and sparkle in the upper mids, through to a warm, well rounded mid-range and lows with plenty of power and punch.
 This all makes the V-Type a highly versatile speaker, great for lead and rhythm parts alike, across a range of genres.

-Now you can experience the distinctive tone of the Celestion V-Type at home, in the studio or even for live performances, with the V-Type speaker impulse response.
+Now you can experience the distinctive tone of the Celestion V-Type at home, in the studio or even for live performances, with the V-Type speaker IRs & DSRs.

-The Celestion V-Type speaker IR sounds great on its own, without any extra EQ or need to mix with other IRs to start getting great modern vintage tone.
-It handles all styles of playing and levels of gain effortlessly, right through the whole frequency range, from musical sweet highs, to a good mid-range crunch, right through to punchy lows.
-So, if you’re new to Celestion IRs, the V-Type could be your perfect introduction.
+The Celestion V-Type speaker speaker responses sounds great on their own, without any extra EQ or need to mix with other IRs or DSRs to start getting great modern vintage tone.
+It handles all styles of playing and levels of gain effortlessly, right through the whole frequency range, from musical sweet highs to a good mid-range crunch, right through to punchy lows.
+So, if you’re new to Celestion IRs and DSRs, the V-Type could be your perfect introduction.

-So if you already have a selection of Celestion IRs in your impulse response library, the V-Type promises to be a great addition your IR collection.
+So, if you already have a selection of Celestion speaker responses in your library, the V-Type promises to be a great addition your IR and DSR collection.

-The new V-Type Speaker Impulse Response is available for download here.
+The V-Type Speaker Impulse Response is available for download here.

-Torn between the V-Type and some of our other speaker IRs?
-Go for one of our new IR Pick & Mix options and get your collection started for a great discount.
+Torn between the V-Type and some of our other speaker responses?
+Go for one of our new IR & DSR Pick & Mix options and get your collection started for a great discount.